growilabs/growi-org/docs/en/README.md

   - title: Simple asset management
     icon: picture
     description: To upload a file, simply drop it on the editor.
 4 kinds of storages are supported that local File System, AWS S3, Google Cloud Storage and MongoDB GridFS.
+- image_path: /assets/images/screenshots/drawio.gif
+  details:
+  - title: You can easily create flowcharts
+    icon: select
+    description: By using the draw.io linkage function, you can easily draw various figures. (v3.7.0 or later) <br/> By pressing the draw.io button on the toolbar in the editing screen, you can intuitively create and edit diagrams on the diagrams.net (formerly draw.io) editing window.
 - image_path: /assets/images/screenshots/keymap.png
   details:
   - title: 3 types of keymap